IB Primary Years Programme

 Within our Units of Inquiry, you will find a range of familiar subjects taught across all grades in the Elementary School.
 The school’s curriculum is structured to balance rigor with opportunities for self-expression and creativity.
 The foundation of our Elementary curriculum includes:

-- Units of Study in Reading and Writing from Teachers College Reading Writing Project at Columbia University
+- Units of Study in Reading, Writing, and Phonics from Teachers College Reading Writing Project at Columbia University

 - Math in Focus (based on the Singapore Maths model)